albertony/vss/shadowrun/README.md

 See root of repository [vss](..) for background information about Volume Shadow Copy Service (also known as Volume Snapshot Service, VSS for short).

+Following is some write-up on motivation, and the process of trying to get VShadow to work satisfactorily.

+**If are familiar with, or don't care about, the background story, jump right to the description of features: [Introducing ShadowRun](https://github.com/albertony/vss/tree/master/shadowrun#introducing-shadowrun).**

 ***
 ## Motivation